Rohozhnyi-Illia/Task-Master/README.md

 - Automatic token refresh and optimistic UI updates
 - Error handling with modals and loaders
 - Validation of forms, deadlines, and data
-- Custom favicon and app branding
+- Custom favicon, app branding, and custom domain setup

 ---